Deke1993/Text-Classification-with-Transformers/README.md

 The Classification with Reject Option Evaluation Notebook lets one evaluate trained models regarding classification with reject option and uncertainty calibration.

+The Timing Script can be used to get an indication of runtimes of the different methods used in classification with reject option.

 The .py scripts are loaded into the notebooks that serve as a sort easy-to-use interface.